 82% of insurers believe that a strategy for harnessing the potential of Big Data is necessary to remain competitive.
-Now, we’re not all data scientists, but we know that solutions around Big Data are your surest bet at revenue growth in the insurance industry.
+Now, we’re not all data scientists, but we know that solutions around understanding your customer data are your surest bet at revenue growth in the insurance industry.

 It Was All a Dream: An Outdated Business Model

 Investment returns have seen a tenuous last couple of years, causing insurers to rely more heavily on premiums to meet revenue goals.
-Their teams are now under more pressure than usual to acquire new customers, and to ensure their quality with a seamless underwriting process.
+Their teams are now under more pressure than usual to acquire new customers, take advantage of customer data, and to ensure their quality with a seamless underwriting process.

 But selling hasn’t been easy.
 Premiums have risen in the past year (in areas like auto, life, and health) for various reasons.
 And higher price tags have made consumers more pessimistic about their dealings with insurers, leaving doubt as to whether their best interest even matters.